KroonTiit/artify/README.md

 **Arguments**

-- `"skills":string` list of skills that the person has
+- `"skill":string` a skills that the person has

 **Response**